Fall Weekends in New England: 2017

 Cape Cod Rail Trail in Massachusetts (CCRT) is a relatively flat paved bikeway that runs 25 miles from South Dennis to Wellfleet along scenic lakes, meadows and ocean vistas.

-Our newly discovered 14-mile East Bay Bike Path in Bristol, Rhode Island runs for 14 miles along the Narraganset Bay and offers an opportunity to stop for a picnic at scenic Colt State Park.
+Our other favorite is a 14-mile East Bay Bike Path in Bristol, Rhode Island which runs for 14 miles along the Narraganset Bay and offers an opportunity to stop at a scenic Colt State Park.

-Another scenic local biking option is Minuteman Bikeway in Massachusetts (connecting Cambridge and Bedford, via Arlington and Lexington).
+Minuteman Bikeway in Massachusetts connects Cambridge and Bedford, via Arlington and Lexington.